bustabit/autobet/README.md

 Events:

-- `"GAME_STARTING"`: Emitted 5 or seconds before the game actual starts.
-Bets are accepted.
+- `"GAME_STARTING"`: Emitted when the server starts accepting bets 5 seconds before the game actually starts.
 - `"GAME_STARTED"`: Bets are no longer accepted.
 - `"GAME_ENDED"`
 - `"PLACED_BET" bet`: Whenever a player places a bet, your listener will receive the `bet` object.